DaveyJH/ci-portfolio-four/README.md

 allows multiple colours to be checked against each other in one action, rather than having to input values repeatedly.
 The chart was referenced throughout the design and styling process to ensure high contrasts were maintained.
-Some tranpsarency has been applied in places, and thus, the resulting colours have been checked via the use of the eye dropper tool,
+Some transparency has been applied in places, and thus, the resulting colours have been checked via the use of the eye dropper tool,
 <!-- todo link to eyedropper/tech used -->
 mentioned in the technologies used section, and a one-hit contrast check.